jymcheong/SysmonResources/6. Sample Data/stage2/run payloads/Running rundll32 Allthethings.dll (Type 1)/README.md

 Next, even if it is common that such rundll32 loads (which is honestly bad), **how many of such DLLs (we know it is a DLL even if it is named as doc) make network connections?** **So even without the ability to tell true destination, the Sysmon network connection events are still useful.**

 ## Questions
+This is not exhaustive set, just samples:

-**What are the rare rundll32 cmdlines that create process(es) that make outbound network connections?**".
+**What are the rare rundll32 commandlines parameters that create process(es) that make outbound network connections?**".

+**What other system tools that take in commandline parameters that make outbound network connections?**

+**Do these parameters from user-writable paths?**

 Think of it another way, ask questions that "spans" across two tactical groups (Run payload & External/Internal Command & Control).
 So instead of writing a specific rule/query for each & every windows tools abuse (of course we should if we can), the machine analyses & highlights unknowns & let's you put a 'label' to it.